-The best things in life are simple – like this 2 ingredient sugar free caramel sauce.
-Low carb, vegan and delicious, it can be used in candy or as a topping for ice cream, cakes, pancakes or waffles.
+The best things in life are simple - like this 2 ingredient sugar free caramel sauce.
+Vegan and delicious, it can be used in candy or as a topping for ice cream, cakes, pancakes or waffles.

 There is beauty in simplicity.
 Think of the clean lines in Scandinavian design.
 There's no fluff, no frills, no sofa cushions with an attitude larger than yours.
 The Scandis are the masters of creating an atmosphere that's grown-up and hygge (the infamous Danish trend word that describes anything cosy, charming or special) at the same time.
 Theirs is a simplicity that oozes friendliness and warmth.